socketsupply/socket/CONTRIBUTING.md

 - [Socket-Examples](https://github.com/socketsupply/socket-examples): This repository contains example projects powered by Socket which helps you build cross-platform apps for desktop and mobile.
 - [Create-socket-app](https://github.com/socketsupply/create-socket-app):This repository will help you build native apps for mobile and desktop with Svelte, Reactjs, Vuejs and others, by providing a few basic boilerplates and some strong opinions so you can get coding on a production quality app as quickly as possible.
 - [Tonic](https://github.com/socketsupply/tonic): is a low profile component framework for the web.
 It's one file, less than 3kb gzipped and has no dependencies.
 It's designed to be used with modern Javascript and is compatible with all modern browsers and built on top of the Web Components.
-- [Tapzero](https://github.com/socketsupply/tapzero): Is a Zero dependency test framework, the implementation is <250 loc, (<500 with comments) ( https://github.com/Raynos/tapzero/blob/master/index.js ) and very readable.
+- [Tapzero](https://github.com/socketsupply/tapzero): Is a Zero dependency test framework, the implementation is less then 250 loc and less then 500 with comments( https://github.com/Raynos/tapzero/blob/master/index.js ) and very readable.

 There are so many other repositories that you might want to check [here](https://github.com/orgs/socketsupply/repositories)